JuliaDataScience/JuliaDataScience/contents/data_vis_makie_layouts.md

 @sco JDS.mixed_mode_layout()
 ```

-Here, the argument `alignmode = Mixed(bottom=0)` is shifting the bounding box to the bottom, so that this will align with the panel on the left filling the space.
+Here, the argument `alignmode=Mixed(bottom=0)` is shifting the bounding box to the bottom, so that this will align with the panel on the left filling the space.

 Also, see how `colsize!` and `rowsize!` are being used for different columns and rows.
 You could also put a number instead of `Auto()` but then everything will be fixed.
-And, additionally, one could also give a `height` or `width` when defining the `Axis`, as in `Axis(fig, heigth = 50)` which will be fixed as well.
+And, additionally, one could also give a `height` or `width` when defining the `Axis`, as in `Axis(fig, heigth=50)` which will be fixed as well.

 ### Nested `Axis` (_subplots_)